Arsath2309/NM_IOT/README.md

 # NM_IOT
-Repository for Naan Mudhalvan Project
+Repository for Naan Mudhalvan Project on IOT